ruijie20/NScaffold/README.md

 Commands
 =========
-ns init [foldername]
+ns init [path to codebase]
->create go.ps1 and build folder, support common tasks in development.
+>create go.ps1 and build folder, with local configuration file of nscaffold.
+Support common tasks in development.

-ns version [foldername]
+ns version [path to codebase]
 >show which version of the scaffold this folder is using. show the newest scaffold version.

-ns update [foldername]
+ns upgrade [path to codebase]
 >update newest features of nscaffold.

-ns selfupdate
+ns update
->update self.
+>self update.

 ns nuspec [projectpath] [target]
->create nuspec for a project.
+>create template nuspec for a project.
+>target: should support test, web, application